Grand Circle Trailfest: Kanab

 What is Trailfest?

-Each morning, you'll run a gorgeous timed race on one of the world's most uniquely beautiful trail courses.
+Each morning, you'll run a gorgeous timed race on one of the world's most uniquely beautiful hiking trails.

 You'll earn a finisher award for each daily race and compete for an overall placement award.

-After the race, spend the day exploring the parks, hiking local trails, and getting to know the local sights and sounds.
+After the race, spend the day exploring the parks, enjoy day hikes on the local trails, and get to know the local sights and sounds that are available at this epic outdoor adventure festival.

 Absorb nature with all your senses!